March 3, 2025

 3. Hover over "Send to" and then select "Compressed (zipped) folder" from the submenu.

-2. Convert the video format
+2. Convert video format to reduce file size

 To convert a video to another format in a video editing program, simply: